stevehenderson/GoogleTango_AR_VideoCapture/README.md

 In the image above, the inset image is not part of the app.
 It is the file that get's stored on the SD card and included for comparison.

 ISSUES:  This crashes often on my Tango.
 I believe I am interfereing too much with the UI & Tango Threads.
 I need to spend some time perfecting the concurrency aspects of the design.

-More to follow!
+Things I'e tried:

+- Remove all but the minimal code from the OpenGL renderer
+- Putting the Bitmap creation task into an asnyc task
+- Minimizng the size of the captured image

 For more info, follow the conversations here: